-The ISKCON-Coimbatore Sri Jagannath Temple is a spiritual oasis in the heart of Coimbatore.
+The ISKCON Coimbatore Temple is a spiritual oasis in the heart of Coimbatore.
 We are devoted to sharing the timeless culture and practices of bhakti-yoga from the great spiritual teacher, His Divine Grace A.C.
-Bhaktivedanta Swami Prabhupada.
-We welcome everyone on their spiritual path to join us in our vibrant daily activities and events.
+Bhaktivedanta Swami Prabhupada, who first brought the culture of bhakti to the Western world in 1965.
+We welcome everyone on the spiritual path to join us in our vibrant daily activities and events.

 WHO ARE WE